Unfortunately we can only offer PA services at the moment

 Efficient or Effective

-• EFFICIENT = works well without wasting time/energy/resources.
+• EFFICIENT (adjective) = works well without wasting time/energy/resources.

 Examples: